How to Grow Hollyhock Flowers

 Hollyhock Plant

 Deer love hollyhock plants.
 (See deer damage in the picture above).
-They will come back night after night until there are no more leaves on the plant.
+They will come back night after night until there are no more leaves or flowers on the plant.

 Use deer repellents before they find your plants.
 Re-apply on a regular basis and after heavy rains.